spacelift-io/user-documentation/docs/concepts/spaces/creating-a-space.md

 ## Creating a Single Space

-If you are an admin of the `root` space you can create a space either by clicking a **Create space** button in the top right corner of the view, or by clicking the blue addition button at the bottom of a space card.
+You can create a space either by clicking a **Create space** button in the top right corner of the view, or by clicking the blue addition button at the bottom of a space card.

+By default, only `root` admin users can create spaces.
+This can be [overwritten in the account settings](./allowing-non-root-admins-to-manage-spaces.md).

 ![](<../../assets/screenshots/spaces-create-button.png>)